 - As soon as it reaches the correct temperature, remove the pan from the heat and plunge the bottom of the pan into the cold water to immediately cool it and prevent the toffee overcooking, make sure not to get any water into the toffee mixture.
 Leave for 2 minutes then remove the pan from the water.

 - Stir in the icing sugar a spoonful at a time, making sure that it has all dissolved before adding the next one.

 - When all the icing sugar is added the mixture, it should be cool by this time and will be quite thick.

 If it is still too warm to work with, I usually press a piece of thick plastic onto the surface of the sugar to exclude all the air and to prevent it drying and leave it to cool.

 When it is cool enough, pour the mixture onto a flat work surface and knead it until it is smooth and lump free.

-Wrap the finished fondant in a double layer of food grade cling film and an airtight plastic bag then place it in an airtight box to make sure that no air can get to it.
+Wrap the finished fondant in a double layer of food grade cling film, then an airtight plastic bag and then into an airtight plastic box to make sure that no air can get to it.
 If you have made a large quantity divide it into several pieces before wrapping it.

 Leave the fondant at room temperature for at least 12 hours before you use it.